 The edge of the pool provides an area to rest, as well as a way to enter and exit the pool safely.
 It also serves a decorative purpose, as the pool edge can be customized to match your landscaping and personal preferences.
-Pool edges come in a variety of materials, from concrete to stone, and each has its own advantages and disadvantages.
+Pool edges come in various materials, from concrete to stone, and each has its advantages and disadvantages.

 In this article, you will learn about the different types of pool edges and how to choose the one that best fits your requirements.